cran/dbnR/README.md

 ## Current development

-As of today (17/03/2020), the main functionality of the package is running and working.
-In order of importance, the primary objectives are:
+The main functionality of the package is running and working.
+In order of importance, the next objectives are:

-  - To add examples of the main functionality of the package and fix R CMD checks in order to upload it to CRAN
+  - To add the possibility of giving evidence in each step of the forecasting.
+This is useful when you want to fix the values of some variables in the future or when you know beforehand what values are they going to take.
-  - To add an automatically generated shiny interface of the net
+  - To add an automatically generated shiny interface of the net.
+This makes interacting with the network easier and allows for simulation prototypes.
-  - To run testing of some known unexpected behaviours on bn and dbn prediction (e.g. providing all variables as objective variables)
   - To add the possibility of learning nets with only certain previous lags instead of all of them.
 For example, a dbn with only the time slices for t\_0 and t\_12, or one with t\_0, t\_3 and t\_4.